-2023 NFL Mock Draft V3.0: Every pick from a fantasy, betting perspective
+2023 NFL Mock Draft v3: Picks from a Fantasy and Betting Perspective.

 My final mock of the 2023 NFL draft season is here.
 Some people are even calling this the best mock draft they have ever seen, predicting all 31 picks will be correct.
 While that isn’t true, just let me have this one and enjoy it.

 - Rookie Rank: QB3, Superflex: 6th Overall